-- In the Project management dialog click New
+- In the Project management window, click the New button:

 - To select database backups as the data source:

-- In the Source drop down menu, select Backup
+- In the Source drop-down list, select the Backup data source

-- Click Add to load database backups into the Backup files list
+- Click the Add button to load database backups into the Backup files list

-- Select the backup or backups that need to be used
+- Select the backup that need to be used

-- Click Show advanced options and select Object filter
+- Expand the Advanced options and select the Object filter tab

-In the list of objects in the Project dialog, exclude individual objects from the comparison by deselecting them
+In the left panel of object types list of the Object filter tab, exclude individual object types from the comparison by unchecking them:

 - Choose the objects for synchronization

-- The Object filter in the left pane can be used to additionally eliminate unneeded objects.
+- The Object filter panel on the left side of the main application window can be used to additionally eliminate unneeded objects

-After a successful synchronization, the recovery of the objects into our Test database is completed.
+After a successful synchronization, the recovery of the objects into the Test database is completed.